 - Later, his elder brother, Anoop Kumar, also ventured into acting with the help of Ashok Kumar.

-- Spending time with his brothers, Kishore Kumar became interested in Music and films.
+- Spending time with his brothers, Kishore Kumar became interested in music and films.

-- Kishore Kumar became a big fan of the renowned Bollywood singer- K. L. Saigal and started to emulate his singing style.
+- Soon, Kishore Kumar became a big fan of the renowned Bollywood singer- K. L. Saigal and started to emulate his singing style.
 In an interview, Kishore revealed that he considered K. L. Saigal his “Guru.”

 - After visiting Bombay (now Mumbai), Abhas Kumar changed his name to “Kishore Kumar” and began his film career as a chorus singer at “Bombay Talkies,” where his brother, Ashok Kumar, worked.